teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 In defining unknowns we have so far used settings that are more strict than when compared to a database : since all samples are typically measured in one single run, expected retention time differences are rather small.
 In addition, one would expect reproducible spectra for a single compound.
 A true unknown, or at least an interesting one, is also present in a significant fraction of the samples.
 All these parameters are gathered in the betweenSamples element of the settingsobject .Since the matching is done using scaled patterns, we need to create a scaled version of the experimental pseudo-spectra first.
 {: .text-justify}

-For large numbers of samples, this process can take quite some time (it scales quadratically), especiallyif the allowed difference in retention time is large.
+For large numbers of samples, this process can take quite some time (it scales quadratically), especially if the allowed difference in retention time is large.
 The result now is a list of two elements : the first is the annotation table that we also saw after the comparison with the database, and the second is a list of pseudo-spectra corresponding to unknowns.
-In the annotation table, negative indices correspond to the pseudo-spectra in this list.
 {: .text-justify}